auth0-samples/auth0-angularjs-samples/02-User-Profile/README.md

-# Auth0 AngularJS Centralized Login
+# Auth0 AngularJS User Profile

-This sample demonstrates how to add authentication to an AngularJS application using Auth0's Lock widget from the hosted login page.
+This sample demonstrates how to get a user's profile using Auth0 in an AngularJS application.
 The sample get its dependencies from npm and a small Node.js server is provided to run the application.

 ## Getting Started